TanveerAhmed99/Deep-Learning-Based-Image-Detection/README.md

 ## 📜 License

+This project is licensed under the MIT License.
 This project is for educational and research purposes.
 Feel free to use and modify.

 ---